supertokens/supertokens-website/README.md

 ```

 ## Example code & Demo
 You can play around with the [demo project](https://github.com/supertokens/auth-demo) that uses this and the [auth-node-mysql-ref-jwt](https://github.com/supertokens/auth-node-mysql-ref-jwt) library.
-The demo demonstrats how this package behaves when it detects auth token theft (and the best part is that you are the attacker, muahahaha)!
+The [demo](https://github.com/supertokens/auth-demo) demonstrates how this package behaves when it detects auth token theft (and the best part - you are the hacker here, muahahaha!)

 ## Making changes
 This library is written in TypeScript (TS).
 When you make any changes to the .ts files in the root folder, run the following command to compile to .js: